Skip to main contentSkip to docs navigation

 Form Inputs

-Style text inputs and textareas with Chassis CSS's custom appearance, responsive sizing, and accessibility features.
+Style <input>, <select>, and <textarea> elements with Chassis CSS's custom appearance, sizing, and states using a single .form-input class.

 Overview

-Chassis CSS form inputs feature a clean, modern design with consistent states, sizing options, and accessibility enhancements.
-Inputs adapt to color modes using CSS variables for seamless theming.
+Chassis CSS form elements feature a clean, modern design with consistent states, sizing options, and accessibility enhancements.
+They adapt to color modes using CSS variables for seamless theming.

 Sizing